 Bock Bière Café, 10 Tib Ln, Manchester M2 4JB

-Massive sun-terrace-packing Dukes 92 might be jam packed with the Mini-convertible driving Cheshire crew on sunny days, but their platters are definitely worth a visit, and to be fair, it’s an excellent place to have a few beers and some food.
-Sharing board wise they have 3 different sized options available depending on the amount of people you have with you (1 person option for me then!) where you can choose from a huge selection of meat, cheese, fish and salad depending on what takes your fancy.
-If you go for the Big Board for 2-3 people (£15.00) you can choose from 4 meat, fish or cheese items and 2 salads – pretty good that I reckon.
-Their cheese section is brilliant by the way, and includes Knutsford favourite Drunken Burt.
+Massive sun-terrace-packing Dukes 92 might be jam packed with the Mini-convertible driving Cheshire crew on sunny days, but their platters are definitely worth a visit.
+Board-wise they have 3 different sized options available depending on the amount of people you have with you (1-person option for me then!) where you can choose from a huge selection of meat, cheese, fish and salad depending on what takes your fancy.
+If you go for The Motherboard for 6-10 people (£40) you can choose from a whole host of meat, fish or cheese items including some belting Garstang White and a very special potted shredded duck.
+There’s almost too much to choose from to list here – just check the menu out below.

 Dukes 92, 18-25 Castle St, Manchester M3 4LZ

 Monolithic Gastro pub The Wharf, cradling the Castlefield canal like the Big Breakfast house is a great place for a drink and some food, especially if it’s sunny and you can get a seat out on their spectacular beer garden.
-While out there you could do worse things than order their Manchester Platter (£19.95) which comes complete with Castlefield eggs, Sausage and black pudding roll, Ham, Blacksticks blue cheese, Savoury Eccles cakes and a beef hash cake.
+While you’re out there you could do worse things than order their Manchester Platter (£20.95) which comes complete with a rabbit, partridge and duck terrine, Castlefield egg, black pudding sausage roll, Stilton, Vimto chutney, Eccles cake, ham and toast.
 A Castlefield Egg is a pork and black pudding Scotch egg in case you’re wondering.

 The Wharf, 6 Slate Wharf, Manchester M15 4ST

-This one is a bit different and may not technically be a sharing board but instead just a bunch of starters piled high on a plate.
+This may not technically be a sharing board but rather just a bunch of starters piled high on a plate.
 You can get that anywhere.
-But I’ve included it because for £15.90 you can get a massive pile of cheeseburger spring rolls, short rib croquettes, mac and cheese balls and buffalo chicken wings.
+But I’ve included it because for £15.90 you can get a massive mound of cheeseburger spring rolls, halloumi fries, 4 mac ‘n’ cheese balls & 6 BBQ chicken wings.
 It sounded too good not to include it – especially them cheeseburger spring rolls – I could probably eat them from now until I die.
 Which wouldn’t be too long after that come to think of it.
+They also do a rather excellent Veggie Sharer (£12.90) too.

 Turner St, Manchester M4 1DW